 Why Study Wine?

 Often referred to as “bottled poetry,” wine is not just a beverage.
-It plays a role in everyday life combining culture, tradition, history, with the art of winemaking.
-What better place to study wine than France, the heart of the wine world.
-Click on the links below or scroll down for more information about IAU's offerings of wine studies certificate programs and courses.
-Click here to see the latest from the current IAU Wine Studies students!
+It plays a role in everyday life combining culture, tradition, and history with the art of winemaking.
+What better place to study wine than France, the heart of the wine world!

 WS 101: An Overview of Wine - This course is designed to give an overview and understanding of the global wine industry.
 Coursework includes the history and culture of wine, wine vocabulary, label reading, and choosing and serving wine.